Clinical scientist, histocompatibility and immunogenetics

 Membership of the British Society for Histocompatibility & Immunogenetics (BSHI) is useful for access to events, conferences, and training and CPD.

 Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
-This bespoke five-year, workplace-based training programme includes study at Doctoral level at a standard similar to medical speciality training.
+This bespoke five-year, workplace-based training programme includes study at doctoral level in an area of histocompatibility and immunogenetics.
 You'll also need to obtain FRCPath by passing examinations set by The Royal College of Pathologists (RCPath).

 H&I offers the chance to specialise in many fields, for example: